The Nature of Supernovae

 Supernova by Or Graur

-Supernova: A concise illustrated introduction to the history and physics of supernovae by Dr Or Graur will be published by MIT Press in February 2022.
+Supernova: A concise illustrated introduction to the history and physics of supernovae by Dr Or Graur was published by MIT Press in February 2022.

 Discover our areas of expertise